IRS Form 941 Instructions

 Line 2: Wages, tips, and other compensation

-Enter the total amount of wages, tips, and other payments paid to all the employees in the quarter.
+Enter the total amount of wages, tips, and other payments paid to all the employees in

 Line 3: Federal income tax withheld from wages, tips, and other compensation